bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 origin than ``acme.com``, causing the Bokeh server to reject them.

 .. warning::
-    Bear in mind that this only prevents *other web pages* from sneaking off with your Bokeh app and displaying it to an audience using standard web browsers.
-A determined and knowledgeable attacker can spoof Origin headers.
+    Bear in mind that this only prevents *other web pages* from embedding your Bokeh app without your knowledge.

 If you require multiple allowed origins, you can pass multiple instances of ``--allow-websocket-origin`` on the command line.